Parineeta-2307/chatbot_platform/README.md

 ("agents"), attach a system prompt to a project, chat with an LLM-backed agent, and optionally upload files into a project.

-Built for the Yellow.ai AI Intern take-home assignment.

 ## Stack